jesperancinha/video-series-app/README.md

 > Note: Please have a look at [the log book](./LogBook.md) to keep up with current changes of this project.
 > On a quick note, this project is undergoing changes to replace MongoDB and XStream.
 Issue, [Axon Framework issue 2365](https://github.com/AxonFramework/AxonFramework/issues/2365#event-7412299709), has triggered renovations on this project.
+> Once the working version is done, it will be tagged as 3.0.0.
+Plase see below for older working version

 This is an example project to to offer you a very simple example of a CQRS architecture.